LEskargot/portfolio/content/home/experience.md

   date_start = "2017-05-01"
   date_end = "2018-02-28"
   description = """
-Clinical :
+Clinical :<br/>
 Pre-travel advice and vaccination
-Post-travel outpatient clinic\
+Post-travel outpatient clinic<br/>
-Intra-hospital consultations in Tropical Medicine\
+Intra-hospital consultations in Tropical Medicine<br/>
-On-call physician for an e-mail based telemedicine service for travellers
+On-call physician for an e-mail based telemedicine service for travellers<br/>

-Research :
+Research :<br/>
 Development of a clinical decision support algorithm in general medicine focused on the management of fevers in the returning traveller
   """